reactNDeveloper/react-native-clickio-sdk/README.md

 ```

 The SDK will automatically set the correct consent mode values for each integration if available, ensuring compliance without additional configuration.

+### Firebase Analytics Integration

+If the **Firebase Analytics SDK** is present in the project, the Clickio SDK will automatically send Google Consent flags to Firebase **if Google Consent Mode integration is enabled**.

+- Consent flags are sent:

+  - Immediately after the user gives or updates consent (when `onConsentUpdated` is triggered).
+  - During initialization if the consent has already been accepted.

+- After successfully transmitting the flags:
+  - A log message will appear (if logging is enabled).
+  - If an error occurs, an error message will appear in the logs.

+> 🔄 Make sure you're using a compatible version of Firebase Analytics.
+You may need to update to the latest version if issues arise.